isb-cgc/readthedocs/docs/source/sections/outreach/User Credit Guidelines.rst

 Google Cloud Storage or BigQuery, it will be the researcher's responsibility to arrange to transfer this data user-funded GCP project.

+Note also that if you take advantage of the Google free-trial program, we **cannot** reimburse you for costs incurred after the free-trial is over if you have chosen to upgrade to a paid account.
+All ISB-CGC provided "cloud credits" must be used within ISB-CGC *provided* GCP projects.